rafald1/mgmtSystem/README.md

 The django-crispy-forms and crispy-bootstrap5 packages were installed to make forms easier to manage.

-The "Change Status" button was needed to allow for convinient way to change status to one or many agreements at the time.
+The 'Change Status' button was implemented to provide a convenient way to update the status of one or multiple agreements simultaneously.

 Finally, functionality to generate an agreement was added.
 The packages: fpdf and pypdf were installed to accomplish the task.